It is a well-known fact that filing for a divorce is never an easy affair.

 Is Online Divorce Legal?

-Yes, carrying out your divorce proceeding online and without a lawyer is completely legal.
+Yes, carrying out your divorce online without a lawyer is completely legal.

 While this is a perfectly legal means of filing for divorce, there are times when it is advisable to use this option for the dissolution of marriage and times when it is not.